Margrabe's formula

 In mathematical finance, Margrabe's formula is an option pricing formula applicable to an option to exchange one risky asset for another risky asset at maturity.
-It was derived by William Margrabe (PhD Chicago) in 1978.
+It was derived by William Margrabe in 1978.
 Margrabe's paper has been cited by over 2000 subsequent articles.

 Formula

 Suppose S1(t) and S2(t) are the prices of two risky assets at time t, and that each has a constant continuous dividend yield qi.
 The option, C, that we wish to price gives the buyer the right, but not the obligation, to exchange the second asset for the first at the time of maturity T. In other words, its payoff, C(T), is max(0, S1(T) - S2(T)).